Replacing a swamp cooler motor falls in the Do-It-Yourself category for a handy type of person.

 How To Change Out and Replace a Swamp Cooler Motor

 - Turn off and verify the power is off to the unit.

 - Remove side panels exposing the motor.

-- Loosen the bolts that keep the belt tight if necessary, Often this can be skipped and the belt taken off as the wheel is slowly turned.
+- Loosen the bolts that keep the belt tight if necessary.
+Often this can be skipped and the belt taken off as the wheel is slowly turned.

-Often though this is the toughest part off the job since the wheel can be rusted in place.
-Use sand paper to remove rust from the tip of the shaft if possible and oil to help remove it.
+Often though this is the toughest part of the job since the wheel can be rusted in place.
+Use sandpaper to remove rust from the tip of the shaft if possible and oil to help remove it.
 A puller is sometimes required which can be rented at places such as Auto Zone.

 - Once the pulley is on the new motor next is to wire n the new motor.

 - At this point, everything is reverse of pulling it out.
 Put the clamp back on the motor that holds it in place and slip back on the belt.